 The University of Florida Health Science Center (HSC) Libraries are active partners in the education, research, training and clinical needs of the HSC colleges, centers and institutes, the University of Florida and the state.
-The HSC Libraries include two facilities – the main library on the Gainesville campus and the Borland Health Sciences Library on the Jacksonville campus – and are affiliated with the College of Veterinary Medicine Education Center Reading Room and the Health Science Center Archives.
-The main HSC Library in Gainesville, founded in 1956 along with the College of Medicine, is a 55,000 square foot technology-enhanced facility whose users may access 115 publicly available computers on all three floors of the Library, including 19 big screen monitors.
+The HSC Libraries include two facilities – the main library on the Gainesville campus and the Borland Health Sciences Library on the Jacksonville campus – and are affiliated with the College of Veterinary Medicine Education Center and the Health Science Center Archives.
+The main HSC Library in Gainesville, founded in 1956 along with the College of Medicine, is a 48,454 square foot technology-enhanced facility whose users may access 160 publicly available computers on all three floors of the Library, including 26 big screen monitors.
 Free wireless access is available throughout the library, and patrons not affiliated with UF may request temporary access.
-In addition, there is seating and study space for a total of 720 patrons available on three floors, including 95 seats in 32 study rooms (18 individual and 14 small group study) and 100 seats in the 24/7 Blue Room Study Area.
-The Gainesville Library is open an average of 97.5 hours per week, and averages 32,168 visitors per month.
-Reference assistance and search help is provided at the Information Desk.
+In addition, there is seating and study space for a total of 872 patrons available on three floors, including 99 seats in 33 study rooms (18 individual and 15 large group study; individual study rooms can be reserved through an advance booking system).
+The HSCL in Gainesville is open an average of 95 hours per week.
+24/7 access to the second floor is available to HSCL users who are UF students currently enrolled in any of the six Health Science Center colleges, UF Health/Shands Residents and Fellows.
+Reference assistance and search help are provided at the Information Desk.

-Borland Library in Jacksonville has seating and study space for 102 patrons, including 4 group study rooms, 1 large presentation practice/large group study room, and 24 individual study carrels, and is also equipped with free wireless access.
+Borland Library in Jacksonville is an 11,302 square feet facility, and has seating and study space for 196 patrons, including 4 group study rooms, 1 large presentation practice/large group study room, and 24 individual study carrels, and is also equipped with free wireless access.
 Patrons may use 24 public computers: 12 general stations, 10 in the electronic classroom, one scanning workstation and a large-screen monitor with specialized medical software.
 Borland’s combined circulation and reference desk is staffed an average of 48 hours per week.

 Library services include reference assistance, course-integrated library instruction, circulation, document delivery, Interlibrary loan, photocopy services, course reserves, lockers and study rooms.
 Computer access to electronic databases, journals and catalogs is available onsite and remotely to authorized users.
-Since 1999, the HSC Libraries have operated a Liaison Librarian program to facilitate partnerships with academic faculty and programs by assigning each HSC College or Department a dedicated librarian who works closely with its faculty, staff and students.
+Since 1999, the HSC Libraries have operated a Liaison Librarian program that facilitates partnerships with academic faculty, researchers, and clinicians by assigning one or more dedicated librarians to each HSC College or Department.

 Through the HSC Libraries’ website and via the UF Libraries’ Catalog, we offer access to several thousand electronic databases and journals that include broad and specific subject areas from Anesthesiology to Zoology.
 In addition to access from any on-campus university computer, with few exceptions the HSC Libraries also provide off-campus access to all electronic resources to UF faculty, staff, students.
-Off-site users may access electronic resources by installing VPN client software at https://vpn.ufl.edu or by logging into the EZProxy server at http://www.uflib.ufl.edu/ufproxy.html
+Off-site users may access electronic resources by installing VPN client software or by logging into the UF Libraries’ EZProxy server.